cwood89/100DaysOfCode/README.md

   I've also learned about list comprehension, which almost does the same thing but it returns a new array based on a conditional arguent.

   I think its time to start a project and see if that sparks my passion again.

+Day 1:
+  Took a few day off to decompress, it's tough fitting in coding with everything else life throws at you.
+Because of that I'm starting over at day one.

+  Decided to start working on automating my instagram posts.
+I did some research and learned about Selenium.
+Selenium is a program that allows users to programmatically use the browser.
+Mainly it is used for testing but it's perfect for what I need.

+  The only issue I had was when I ran Selenium it would open up the browser window so, the first thing figured out was how to run the web driver headless, or without the window.